The SEED Center

 3. Create staff and faculty development opportunities in green and sustainability education.

-• Get your instructors and your curricula approved by industry recognized accrediting bodies (e.g., NABCEP for solar, AWEA for wind)
+• Get your instructors and your curricula approved by industry recognized accrediting bodies (e.g., NABCEP for solar, AWEA for wind,ASE for automotive and trucks, and NEC for electricians)

 • Involve all faculty in professional development (webinars, conferences, peer networks, faculty grants to convert courses, etc.)